Multivariate Log-Concave Distributions as a Nearly Parametric Model

-The univariate model $\mathcal{P}_1$ has been studied extensively; see Bagnoli and Bergstrom (2005), D\"umbgen and Rufibach (2009) and the references therein.
+The univariate class $\mathcal{P}_1^{(\mathrm{lc})}$ has been studied extensively; see Bagnoli and Bergstrom (2005), D\"umbgen and Rufibach (2009) and the references therein.
 Many standard models of univariate distributions belong to this nonparametric family, e.g.\ all gamma distributions with shape parameter $\ge 1$, and all beta distributions with both parameters $\ge 1$.
 Bagnoli and Bergstrom (2005) establish various properties of the corresponding distribution and hazard functions.
-Nonparametric maximum likelihood estimation of a distribution in $\mathcal{P}_1$ has been studied by Pal et al.\ (2006) and D\"umbgen and Rufibach (2009).
+Nonparametric maximum likelihood estimation of a distribution in $\mathcal{P}_1^{(\mathrm{lc})}$ has been studied by Pal et al.\ (2006) and D\"umbgen and Rufibach (2009).
 In particular, the latter two papers provide consistency results for these estimators.
-The findings of the present paper complement the latter by showing that consistency in any reasonable sense implies consistency of all moments and, much more generally, consistency of the densities in exponentially weighted total variation distance.
+The findings of the present paper allow to strengthen these results considerably by showing that consistency in any reasonable sense implies consistency of all moments and, much more generally, consistency of the densities in exponentially weighted total variation distance.
 Algorithms for the one-dimensional maximum-likelihood estimator are described by D\"{u}mbgen et al.\ (2007) and D\"{u}mbgen and Rufibach~(2011).

 The multivariate class $\mathcal{P}_d^{(\mathrm{lc})}$ is in various respects more difficult to treat.
 It has been considered in Dharmadhikari and Joag-dev (1988) and An~(1998).
 Comprehensive treatments of the state of the art in multivariate log-concave density modeling and estimation are Cule et al.\ (2010) and the survey paper by Walther (2009).
 An explicit algorithm for the nonparametric maximum likelihood estimator is provided by Cule et al.\ (2009).
 Consistency of this estimator has been verified by Cule and Samworth (2010) and Schuhmacher and D\"umbgen (2010).
 Again the results of the present paper allow to transfer consistency properties into much stronger modes of consistency.

 The remainder of this paper is organized as follows.
 In Section~\ref{sec: Main results} we present our main result and some consequences, including an existence proof of non-trivial confidence sets for moments of log-concave distributions.
-Section~\ref{sec: Various inequalities} collects some basic inequalities for log-concave distributions which are essential for the main results or are of independent interest.
-All proofs are deferred to Section~\ref{sec: Proofs}.
+Section~\ref{sec: Various inequalities} collects some basic inequalities for log-concave distributions which are essential for the main results and of independent interest.
+Most proofs are deferred to Section~\ref{sec: Proofs}.